 Our Real Estate & ENR segment maximizes the value of our timberland ownership through application of our asset value optimization (AVO) process and captures the full value of surface and subsurface assets.
-In 2021, we announced the launch of our new natural climate solutions business through which we intend to leverage our resources and expertise to help others meet their goals to reduce carbon emissions or mitigate environmental impacts.
-This involves an expansion of our current business activities in the areas of conservation and mitigation banking and leasing land for renewable energy projects.
-In addition, we are strategically positioned to participate in two emerging markets focused on the mitigation of carbon emissions: the forest carbon offset markets, where carbon credits are created through incremental carbon sequestration over a baseline and sold to buyers in need of offset credits, and carbon capture and storage, which involves leasing of surface and subsurface ownership to safely and permanently store transported carbon emissions from their source.
+In 2021, we launched our natural climate solutions business through which we leverage our resources and expertise to help others meet their goals to reduce carbon emissions or mitigate environmental impacts.
+This involves an expansion of our established business activities in the areas of conservation, mitigation banking and leasing land for renewable energy projects.
+Additionally, it involves advancing our participation in two emerging markets focused on the mitigation of carbon emissions: forest carbon, by which we generate carbon credits through incremental carbon sequestration over a baseline and sell them on voluntary carbon markets, and carbon capture and storage, which involves leasing of surface and subsurface ownership to safely and permanently sequester transported carbon emissions from their source.
 As the largest private owner of timberlands in North America, the scale and geographic diversity of our assets create a unique opportunity for participation in each of these activities, all of which offer natural solutions for reducing carbon emissions and support climate change mitigation efforts.